The Sound Relationship House is a theory developed by Drs John and Julie Gottman, the world’s leading relationship psychologists.

 Fondness and Admiration

-Have you ever wondered how the old couples stayed together despite all the challenges and the year?
+Have you ever wondered how old couples stayed together despite all the challenges and the years?

 The answer to “how to stay in love” is fondness and admiration.

 So, how is it done?
 Let’s go step by step.

 In a relationship, maintaining limerence is essential.
 When in limerence, we often experience the following: